rocketedaway/babel-webpack/README.md

 # babel-webpack
-A Simple Webpack Babel Starter Kit
+A Simple Babel Webpack Starter Kit.

 @TODO: Finsh documentation (README)

+@NOTE: This starter kit is in active development.